Aiming for 120% products quality

 *2 ISO/TS16949: An international quality management system standard for the automotive industry

-We established a Quality Center to bring together the various components of our organization that are concerned with products quality data, allowing us to enhance our worldwide ability to both prevent quality issues and quickly detect and resolve them when they occur.
+We established a Quality Center to bring together the various components of our organization that are concerned with product quality data, allowing us to enhance our worldwide ability to both prevent quality issues and quickly detect and resolve them when they occur.

 When we determine that product issues require action, we quickly report the issue to governmental authorities in accordance with individual countries' regulations.